 Outshine Strawberry Popsicles

-Outshine offers a wide variety of flavored popsicles.
+Outshine offers a wide variety of fresh fruit flavored popsicles.
 I chose strawberry for the comparison to the other brands listed here.

 The variety of flavors is what I like most about this brand.